Video and Model Details

 The Manti Temple was the location of the Holy of Holies until the Salt Lake Temple was dedicated.
 The room was then used for sealings until it was closed in the late 1970s.

-Construction of a great stone stairway leading up the hill to the west temple doors began in 1907.
+Following the grading of the hill, begun the year before but finished in 1907, Construction of a great stone stairway leading up the hill to the west temple doors began.

 On 15 July 1935, the temple was fully lit at night for the first time.